The Master of Architecture degree is an accredited professional degree and the principal pathway to registration as a practising architect.

 Study at the Architecture and Design Building, an award-winning conversion of a 1951 diesel locomotive workshop.

-An established national research profile in timber products and construction applications also offers specialised expertise in an area of cutting-edge innovation in sustainable resources and industry.
+We offer an established national research profile in timber products and construction applications as well as specialised expertise in an area of cutting-edge innovation in sustainable resources and industry.

 The Master of Architecture degree equips graduates with the required competencies to become core members of the architectural profession, working in firms and organisations involved in the definition, design, realisation, and stewardship of buildings, urban spaces, interiors, and the broader built environment.

 Graduates of the Master of Architecture degree are globally mobile, equipped to embark on stimulating careers across industries and fields both established and emerging, often located at the intersection of design and the environment.
 These include: